Michael Ranft

-Michael Ranft (or Ranfft; also Rauff), in Latin Michael Ranfftius (9 December 1700 in Güldengossa – 18 April 1774 in Löbichau) was a Lutheran pastor, writer and historian who is known for his writings on vampires in Germany.
+Michael Ranft (or Ranfft; also Rauff), in Latin Michael Ranfftius (9 December 1700 – 18 April 1774) was a Lutheran pastor, writer and historian who is known for his writings on vampires in Germany.

 Biography

 A pastor's son, Michael Ranft was born in Güldengossa and went to school in Chemnitz.
 From 1720 he studied at University of Leipzig, where he received the degree of bachelor of philosophy.
 In 1724 he graduated with a master's.
 From 1725 he was steward to the Vice President of the Court of Appeal in Gröditz.

 In 1727 Michael Ranft succeeded Friedrich Wilhelm Preuser in the diaconate of the city of Nebra.
 The city council there promised to repair the apartment that Ranft had been allocated, which was dilapidated, but nothing was done until 1732 and Ranft repeatedly complained to the Presbytery of Leipzig.

 While he struggled along on an income of 150 talers at most and endured poor living conditions, Ranft conducted research on vampirism.
 His book, De masticatione mortuorum in tumulis (1728; On the Chewing of the Dead in their Tombs), dealing with cases of the dead who had supposedly devoured the linen in their coffins, is still regularly quoted in vampire literature.

 In 1749 became pastor in Großstechau in the Principality of Altenburg, where he died in 1774.
 His sons Michael Gebhard and Christian Solomon Ranft were also pastors in Großstechau or Rückersdorf.